robertu94/robertu94.github.io/content/learning/development.markdown

 You may be tempted to think that you are the first person to face a particular challenge.
 This is likely not true.
 Maybe you have different tools to work with, maybe you even have some unique problem that truly prohibits the most common solution, but that doesn't mean you are the first to face such a challenge.
-Solomon said it best, "There is nothing new under the sun."
+The "Teacher" or "Preacher" or Ecclesiastes said it best, "There is nothing new under the sun."
 You may have to look to completely different disciplines than the ones you exercise regularly, but more than likely you are not alone.

 I am constantly amazed how many "new" innovations are simply either better tooling or better marketing for a solution that was developed in the early days of UNIX.